 We wanted a commercial style range, not because we are professional cooks by any stretch, but I do enjoy cooking with a powerful range!
 This is a dual-fuel model, which means the oven is electric (with convection settings) and the cooktop is gas.

-This is a 30″ freestanding range.
+This is a 30″ freestanding range (click here for a similar model available now).
 Ideally in planning a kitchen, you want to have counter space on each side of a range.
 A 30″ range allowed us plenty of space for counters and drawers, making this wall a really functional cooking zone.
 Cooking and baking is a dream with this range; it has exceeded our expectations.

 The range features a touch pad screen on top to control the oven and timers.
 My husband’s request (he has been getting into cooking over the past year!) was that he could have four pots or pans on the stove top at the same time.
 He’s thrilled with the layout of the cooktop.
 It’s also really easy to clean, which was a must for me.